Dealing with Threats and the Potential for Violent Behavior

 - Call 911 for police assistance if you witness violence taking place, or believe/feel that there is a threat of imminent danger to your own or someone else's safety.

-- Communicate to an administrator/supervisor, or other responsible person, any knowledge of threat related behavior or potential violence including but not limited to the possession of a weapon in the workplace and/or the classroom.
+- Communicate to an administrator/supervisor, or other responsible person, any knowledge of threat-related behavior or potential violence including but not limited to the possession of a weapon in the workplace and/or the classroom.
 When in doubt as to who to call---call 911.

 Administrators, supervisors, and other responsible campus officials who believe there is an emerging potential threat to someone's safety should consult with any one of the following campus staff members who can provide further assistance:

-- Sean Huls, Interim Director of UMD University Police
+- Sean Huls, UMD Chief of Police

 - David Worley, Director of Health Services

-- Andrew Kimball, Enviromental Health and Safety
+- Andrew Kimball, Environmental Health and Safety

 When in doubt---call 911.